 How often should I review or replace items?

-Every 6 months is a solid rhythm: test flashlights/radios, replace batteries, rotate food, and confirm medical supplies are in date.
+Every 6 months is a solid rhythm: test flashlights and radios, replace batteries, rotate food, and confirm medical supplies and medications are in date.

 © SurvivalTactix.com — Build your kit in layers.
 Water first.
 Light second.
 Food third.
 Medical always.